October 31 – November 5, 2023 • Santa Monica

 1. Retained or employed by a company which has contracted with one or more IFTA Members for such company to distribute in at least one audio-visual medium a total of at least three Motion Pictures during the three years immediately before the AFM; or

-2. Retained or employed by a company which has contracted with one or more IFTA Members for such company to sub-distribute (i.e., re-license) in at least one audio-visual medium a total of at least three Motion Pictures during the three years immediately before the AFM.
+2. Retained or employed by a company which has contracted with one or more IFTA Members for such company to sub-distribute (e., re-license) in at least one audio-visual medium a total of at least three Motion Pictures during the three years immediately before the AFM.

 Badge Refunds